 - Create a Data Source using one of Stae's official Data Sources

-- Use Stae's Importer to transform data using the visual importer
+- Use Stae's Importer to transform data from a public portal or flat file on your local machine using the visual importer

 - Schedule an interval that Stae will pull data from the public data portal